Trey Mancini Player Props: Cubs vs. Athletics

-The Chicago Cubs and Trey Mancini, who went 0-for-4 last time in action, take on Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+On Tuesday, Trey Mancini (on the back of going 0-for-5) and the Chicago Cubs play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+First pitch is at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Dodgers.
+In his previous game he had a hitless performance (0-for-5) against the Athletics.

 Trey Mancini Game Info & Props vs. the Athletics